Understanding Light Bulb Jargon: What Electricians Mean Exactly

 Terms Used for Different Types of Light Fixtures

-Common Conceptions
+Common Falsehoods

-Why It’s Important to Know These Terms
+Why it’s important to be aware of These Terms

 Conclusion